 My experience with side effects.
 People have different experiences with side effects and just because a particular side effect is mentioned, does not mean to say that everyone will be troubled – many patients experience little or none.
 For me, over 7 years, I think I can attribute the following to Lanreotide:

 - itching but only on the legs below the knees centred on the ankles – and nearly always the right leg.
 Occasionally, the injection site will itch but only for a day or two.
 I have a tub of emollient cream (almond oil) on standby which seems to calm it down.
-Note …… a little bit of me thinks there could be a connection with vitamin/mineral deficiency and perhaps a coincidental occurrence and this problem seems much less of an issue over 6 years later.
+Note …… a little bit of me thinks there could be a connection with vitamin/mineral deficiency and perhaps a coincidental occurrence and this problem seems much less of an issue over 7 years later.
+EDIT- could have been Hypothyroidism – click here.

 - minor pain at the injection site but this only lasts for an hour or two and I believe this to be associated with the administration of the injection, i.e. if the injection is done properly, I don’t really have this problem except for a second or two as it enters.
 Once, I had pain for 10 days.
 In my own experience, the best and least painful injections are those done by trained personnel who are confident.